T-Mobile Employee and Contractor

 Notice and consent

-We will get consent from employees and contractors for the collection and use of personal data where such consent is required by applicable law.
+We get consent from employees and contractors for the collection and use of personal data where such consent is required by applicable law.
 Failure to provide necessary personal data may disqualify an employee or contractor from employment or restrict participation in certain plans or programs.

 Future changes